dynamsoft-docs/barcode-reader-docs/parameters/reference/standard-format.md

 # StandardFormat

-`StandardFormat` is a parameter to specify the standard barcode format.
+`StandardFormat` defines the standard barcode format.
 It is not set by default.

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |